knpuniversity/blog/clean-up-migrations.md

 ```

 to drop all the migrations.
 Then, make sure you don't have important data
-you care about in your local database and drop its schema completely with:
+you care about in your local database, then drop its schema completely with:

 ```terminal
 symfony console doctrine:schema:drop --force
 ```

 ***TIP
-The `symfony console` is the same as `bin/console` but allows env vars to be injected
+The `symfony console` command is the same as `bin/console` but it allows environment
-if you're using the Docker integration.
+variables to be injected if you're using the Docker integration.
 ***

 Now let's generate a new migration with